 Corporate Canada warns Trump's tax cut plan would hurt competitiveness

 Corporate Canada is bracing for the latest economic challenge out of Washington: a tax-cutting plan for U.S. businesses that many fear would pose a considerable threat to Canadian competitiveness as well as Ottawa's bottom line.
-The White House announced a tax-reform package Wednesday that included a proposal to significantly slash the top U.S. corporate rate from 35 per cent to 15 per cent.
+The White House has announced a tax-reform package that includes a proposal to significantly slash the top U.S. corporate rate from 35 per cent to 15 per cent.

 |Title